-You have difficult a co-parent that drives you insane.
+You have a difficult co-parent who drives you insane.
 It can feel like you are imprisoned by them.
 You can’t escape them because of your children.
 It can feel like a life sentence.

-Is it possible to be happy in spite of a difficult co-parent?
+Is it possible to be happy despite having a difficult co-parent?

 Yes!
 The trick is learning how to invest your energy and power into things that will enhance your life, not detract from it.
-If you follow these simple rules, you will be amazed at how much different your life can be.
+If you follow these simple rules, you will be amazed at how much better your life can be – in spite of your difficult co-parent!

 - Create solid goals.
 What do you really want?
 You want happy healthy children.
 You want good connected relationships with your children.
 Remind yourself of your goals every day.
 Holding your goals at the forefront of your mind will enable you to assess whether what you are putting your energy into is actually in service of your goals.